juandebravo/juandebravo.github.com/_posts/2014-03-23-using-struct-object-in-ruby.markdown

 categories: [ruby]
 ---

-Ruby has a quite interesting concept in the Struct class.
-It's behavior is similar to a Hash object, but it includes additionally getter/setter methods for a set of predefined keys.
+Ruby standard library includes the [**Struct**](http://ruby-doc.org/core-1.9.3/Struct.html) class.
+It's behavior is similar to a [**Hash**](http://ruby-doc.org/core-1.9.3/Hash.html), but it includes additionally getter/setter methods for a set of keys that should be included while defining the Struct class.

-Basic exmaple:
+This is the basic example for Struct usage:

 {% highlight ruby %}

-# Define a User Struct class with two fields, name and surname
+# Define a User Struct class with three fields, name, surname and email
-User = Struct.new(:name, :surname)
+User = Struct.new :name, :surname, :email

-# Create an instance
+# Create an User instance
 user = User.new

-# name setter
+# Set the user name
-user.name = "foo" # same as user[:name] = "foo"
+user.name = "Juan" # same as user[:name] = "Juan"

-# surname setter
+# Set the user email
-user.surname = "bar"  # same as user[:surname] = "bar"
+user.email = "juan@pollinimini.net"  # same as user[:email] = "juan@pollinimini.net"

 {% endhighlight %}

-My first approach was:

-EVENTS = [:new, :hang]
-blocks = Struct.new(*EVENTS).new([], [])

-This creates =>
-blocks.new # same as blocks[:new])
-blocks.hang # same as blocks[:hang])

-The problem is that if you change the EVENTS constant and add a new supported event, you need to include a third parameter.

-So I realized I needed to read a bit, after that I switched to:

-blocks = Struct.new(*EVENTS).new(*Array.new(EVENTS.length, []))

-It creates a new instance of the created Struct class with two elements initialized with an empty array, but it didn't work because each element is initialized with the same object

-blocks.new.eql? blocks.hang => true

-So the right solution is:

-blocks = Struct.new(*EVENTS).new(*Array.new(EVENTS.length){Array.new()})

-It creates a new Struct.new(*EVENTS) instance with the two elements (:new and :hang) initialized with an empty array instance (different instances).
+Defining a Struct class is a simple way to have attributes validation in your object without requiring a specific class with accessors for that.

+Find below three different ways to create an User Struct object (yes, Ruby zen does not state that *"There should be one -- and preferably only one -- obvious way to do it."*):

 {% highlight ruby %}

+# Way 1: single line defining a User class object
-UserInfo = Struct.new("UserInfo", :name, :surname, :age, :sex) do def info
+User = Struct.new :name, :surname, :email

+# Way 2: "usual" class definition, inheriting from Struct and providing
+# the User class attributes as parameter
+class User < Struct.new :name, :surname, :email end

+# Way t: Create the User class in the Struct namespace
+Struct.new "User", :name, :surname, :email

+user = Struct::User.new

+{% endhighlight %}

+Let's consider the following exercise.
+You're working on a platform that can handle several real time communications.
+The idea is to create a class to store a list of communication items that belong to a specific user.
+This could be easily done using the **Struct** class.
+The snippet below defines a class with an attribute for every communication type:

+{% highlight ruby %}
+# Predefined list of events to be considered
+EVENTS = [:missed, :voicemail, :sms]
+UserEvents = Struct.new(*EVENTS)
+{% endhighlight %}

+That's easy and quite straight forward, but if we want to define the class attributes as a stack of events, the initial value should be an empty array, not a nil value:

+{%highlight ruby %}

+user_events = UserEvents.new
+user_events.missed
+=> nil

+{%endhighlight%}

+And this is the awesome part!
+While creating an UserEvents instance, you can include the desired values to initialize the instance attributes:

+{%highlight ruby %}

+user_events = UserEvents.new(*Array.new(EVENTS.length){ Array.new() })

+{%endhighlight %}

+It creates a new UserEvents instance with the three elements (:missed, :voicemail and :sms) initialized with an empty array instance.

+Bonus points, define a method to return the attributes names and values:

+{% highlight ruby %}

+UserEvents = Struct.new(*EVENTS) do
+  def info
     Hash[members.zip(values)]
   end
 end

-u = UserInfo.new("Juan", "de Bravo", 35, "male")

-# Get user name
-p u.name
-p u['name']

-# Get User info
-p u.info
+user_events = UserEvents.new(*Array.new(EVENTS.length){Array.new()})

+user_events.missed << :foo
+user_events.sms << :bar

+user_events.info
+ => {:missed=>[:foo], :voicemail=>[], :sms=>[:bar]}
 {% endhighlight %}